AlekseyYuryev/java/maven/plugin/xdb-maven-plugin/README.md

 ### `xdb:xde`

-The `xdb:xde` goal is bound to the `generate-sources` phase, and is used to generate XDE Entities from XML files conforming to the [XDL schema](http://cf.safris.org/xdl.xsd).
+The `xdb:xde` goal is bound to the `generate-sources` phase, and is used to generate XDE Entities from XML files conforming to the [XDS schema](http://xdb.safris.org/xds.xsd).

 #### Example 1